Meet our glorious dancers who perform in our touring productions.

 Definitely Gene Kelly!

-I began dancing with NYDC for 2 years (National Youth Dance Company) where I worked with Jasmin Vardimon & Akram Khan touring the UK and premiering both years at Sadler's Wells.
-I then trained at London Contemporary Dance School working with Hofesh Shechter Company , Hannes Langolf, Marso Rivere and many more artist.
-During my time in training I participated in external opportunities such as, an internship with Alleyne Dance, understudy for Jasmin Vardimon's Pinocchio and multiple workshops with Jos Baker, Tomislav English, Anton Lachky, Edivaldo Ernesto and Alleyne Dance.
-Since graduating I have choreographed for Ergo dance collective (Athens), created and performed a solo at Resolution 2018, performed The Borrowers at DanceEast, Ipswich and I am now thrilled to be working with Shaper/Caper company on such an exciting opportunity to perform at Slessor Gardens on behalf of the V&A Dundee.
+Lewis began dancing with NYDC for 2 years (National Youth Dance Company) where he worked with Jasmin Vardimon & Akram Khan touring the UK and premiering both years at Sadler's Wells.
+He then trained at London Contemporary Dance School working with Hofesh Shechter Compan , Hannes Langolf, Marso Rivere and many more artists.
+During his time in training, Lewis participated in external opportunities such as, an internship with Alleyne Dance, understudy for Jasmin Vardimon's Pinocchio and multiple workshops with Jos Baker, Tomislav English, Anton Lachky, Edivaldo Ernesto and Alleyne Dance.
+Since graduating, Lewis has choreographed for Ergo Dance Collective (Athens), created and performed a solo at Resolution 2018, and performed The Borrowers at DanceEast, Ipswich.

 Malcolm began his professional dance education at Central School of Ballet.
 Upon graduation, he spent a year as an apprentice at the Ballet Basel in Switzerland.
 From 2008 - 2015, Malcolm spent seven successful years at the Staatstheater Nürnberg and performed in work from Choreographers such as: Kylian, Duato, Ek, Inger, Naharin, Pite, Bigonzetti.
 Since leaving the company, Malcolm has appeared in several projects as a freelance dancer in Germany, Sweden, Belgium, Luxembourg and Taiwan.
 Malcolm has created several works as a choreographer, and recently completed his MA in choreography.